 Follow my top tips on how to have a great Key West day out and really make the most of your Key West day trip.
 Here’s everything you need to know about seeing Key West in a day.

 1. Stay at the Ibis Bay Resort

 Waking up slightly jetlagged at 5am at the Ibis Bay Resort was a delight.
-There was a big Varadero poster on the wall – reminiscent of my mum and I’s visit to Cuba back in September – I had two double beds, cool bright furniture and a waterfront veranda which at the time was covered in herons thanks to the feeders I could now call neighbours who were sat out the back to watch the stunning sunrise.
+There was a big Varadero poster on the wall – reminiscent of my mum and I’s visit to Cuba back in September – I had two double beds, cool bright furniture and a waterfront veranda which at the time was covered in herons.

 There was also a stunning pool at the Ibis Bay Resort and hammocks everywhere.
 Loved it!

 Blue Heaven is the most popular place in Key West to have breakfast, so of course, we had to go there for a test run.
 It’s advertised as ‘breakfast in the shade’, which sadly wasn’t a USP on the unusually chilly day we were there.
-I chose my seat in the line of sun, someone’s got to go do it.
+I chose my seat in the line of sun instead.

 As we were leaving a dude with a guitar had set up, serenading the Monday morning breakfast lovers with his chords.
 The Bloody Mary here is apparently ‘a thing to have’ although I stuck with the coffee and orange juice.

 The Blue Heaven Key Lime Pie was my first taste of six more over the next five days to come.
 Eventually not my favourite, but definitely the most instagrammable, which of course is just as important.
 See pic above!